iraikov/salt/README.md

 ## Version history

+- 0.22-0.28 : Various refactorings in support of CHICKEN 5
 - 0.21 : Added step size controller
 - 0.20 : Support for precise event time interpolation and adaptive solvers
 - 0.5 : Support for using assigned quantities in external init equations